LAripping/laripping.github.io/about.md

 layout: page
 title: About Me
 sidebar_link: true
+post-img: /assets/img/bsides21.png
+excerpt: "Hi!
+My name is Leonidas and I'm an information security professional, with a passion for technical research"
 ---

 Hi!
 My name is Leonidas and I'm an information security professional, with a passion for technical research.